| Sorry, this page has moved!|

 DON’T GIVE FIRE A PLACE TO START!

 The City’s Weed Abatement Program is governed by the Murrieta Municipal Code, Title 8, Chapter 8.32.
 Property owners in the City of Murrieta are required to maintain their property in a clean and safe condition throughout the entire year.
-This responsibility is important during the fire season from March through September to keep our community safe.
+This responsibility is especially important during the fire season, from March through September, to keep our community safe.
+The Murrieta Fire Department is responsible for inspecting vacant property over one acre.
+For 2015, inspections will begin after May 15, to allow property owners adequate time for maintenance.

 If the property is found to be in violation of the Municipal Code, the property owner will be notified by mail to promptly address the violation.
-If no visible attempt is made to clean-up the property within 15 days, the City will abate the property and bill the property owner for the abatement cost plus an administrative fee of $219.64.
+If no visible attempt is made to clean-up the property within 15 days, the City will abate the property and bill the property owner for the abatement cost, plus an administrative fee of $220.

 PROPERTY FIVE (5) ACRES IN SIZE OR LESS